Siftah/get_iplayer/swfurl.md

 ## When SWF Verification Attacks

 BBC Flash media servers use SWF verification, which means they verify that you are accessing media streams with an approved SWF (Flash player) file. get_iplayer contains such a SWF player URL, which it passes to rtmpdump to use in the verification process.
 Very occasionally, BBC servers will stop accepting the SWF player URL used by get_iplayer and you will be unable to download programmes.
-This usually manifests as a series of rtmpdump errors in the get_iplayer output log:
+This usually manifests as a series of rtmpdump errors in the get_iplayer output log similar to:

 ``` text
 ERROR: WriteN, RTMP send error 10054 (42 bytes)